frbelli/ClaudeSkills/Sound Design/references/synths/Moog-Matriarch-Reference-Guide.md

 - The envelope amount determines how much the filter responds dynamically to each keypress.

 > [!TIP]
-> > Tip: Try using 50% keyboard tracking with medium resonance for natural brightness across octaves.
+> Try using 50% keyboard tracking with medium resonance for natural brightness across octaves.

 ### Patch Points
 | Patch Point | Type | Description |